 Free Ground Shipping on Panic Exit Pro AccessKit devices

-This keypad was designed to run on both 12v DC and 24v AC or DC power sources.
-PanicExitPro.com has available a few compatible 12v DC powering sources that will work with this keypad.
-You can choose from: Sentry E. Labs Transformer or Sentry E. Labs Transformer with Battery backup.
+The HAWK 2 is compatible with both 12v and 24v powering options.
+PanicExitPro.com have available a few 12v powering options: Sentry E. Labs Transformer or Sentry E. Labs Transformer with Battery backup.

 The HAWK 2 is typically used in automatic door systems.
 In these type of systems utilize 2 of the Hawk 2s to control both the entering and exiting of a property.
 These sensors generally get paired up with a automatic door opener.
 However, the HAWK 2 can be paired up with a “nucleus” device and be used as a exiting device.
 The “nucleus” device is the center point of any door access system.
 It controls both the entering and exiting of a secure door.
 These devices are noted by a “nucleus” logo in the product photo and can include:

 The EMX HAWK line of motion sensors use K band microwave technology to detect the presence of moving objects.
 These sensor operate similar to a radar.
 They send out a microwave, which bounces off of an object.
 The sensor detect the returning wave and calculates the speed at which it returned.
 The speed of the wave allows the HAWK 2 to determine if the object is stationary or coming toward or away from the sensor.
 The HAWK 2 can detect objects moving away from the sensor or approaching the sensor.
 The HAWK 2 is also capable of being set to detect both directions.

 QB ID: HAWK2